 It features a pretty stretch of Te Awa River Ride, another popular local cycling and walking route along the Waikato River Trail between Lake Karapiro and Ngaruawahia town, northwest of Hamilton.

 This ride is just as easy in either direction; here we describe it from the Cambridge end.

-Starting at Cambridge i-SITE, head south on Lake Street, then Victoria Streets.
+Starting at Cambridge i-SITE, head south on Lake Street, then Victoria Street.
 Just after 1km, cross the Waikato River on Victoria Bridge, then turn east onto Cook Street.

-Ride down Cook Street for 500 metres, then turn right onto Shakespeare Street, heading along it for just over 1km for a left turn into Browning Street.
+Ride down Cook Street for 300 metres, then turn right onto Shakespeare Street, after just over 1km turn left into Browning Street.
 Ride for 700 metres to the corner of Carlyle Street and Maungatautari Road.

 Cross the first bridge over the Waikato River and turn left onto Powerhouse Road.
 Cycle down Powerhouse Road for 1.4km, then cross the swing bridge on your right.

 The Waikato River Trail and the main street of Arapuni lie on the far side of the swing bridge.

 A helpful source of information about this ride, and other Heartland Rides, is Classic New Zealand Cycle Trails by the Kennett Brothers.